 The price is so high right now because the demand for organic cucumbers outweighs the supply.
 Instead of going home with cucumbers that day, I doubled up buying cabbage because the price was $1.49 a pound.

 Adjusting our approach to things is the key to pivoting into a better life for ourselves.

 Why not start right now accessing where you are in life, and look for ways to cut corners using the wisdom of our ancestors?

 Creating a Cozy Life Group:

-Since you found this article, I’m guessing you like all things cozy living.
+Since you found this article on Depression Era Habits, I’m guessing you like all things cozy living.
 I created a Facebook group called Creating a Cozy Life with over 18,000 like-minded souls.